XML English Abstract Print

 چکیده:

-Introduction: Transcranial Electrical Stimulation (tES), including tDCS and tRNS, can improve neuropsychological and cognitive deficits in attention deficit hyperactivity disorder (ADHD).
+Introduction: Transcranial electrical stimulation (tES), including transcranial direct current stimulation (tDCS) and transcranial random noise stimulation (tRNS), can improve neuropsychological and cognitive deficits in attention deficit hyperactivity disorder (ADHD).
 Here, we investigated the effectiveness of various tES modes combined with working memory training in children and adolescents with ADHD.

-Materials and Methods: Participants in this study consisted of a cohort of 13- to 17-year-old adolescents (N=45)who were diagnosed with ADHD in 2018.
+Methods: Participants in this study consisted of a cohort of 13- to 17-year-old adolescents (N=45) who were diagnosed with ADHD in 2018.
 They were randomly assigned to three groups: tDCS, tRNS, and the active control (sham).
 The three groups received five sessions of tES either as an intervention or sham on the left and right prefrontal areas (F3 and F4).
-In addition to tES, Dual n-Back training was also used in the three groups.
-Wechsler's Digit Span subtest and resting state EEG data were collected before and after brain stimulation.
+In addition to tES, dual n-back training was used in the three groups.
+The Wechsler’s digit span subtest and resting state electroencephalography (EEG) data were collected before and after brain stimulation.

-Results: Analysis of variance showed significant differences between the groups in some EEG channels (p .05).
-The absolute power analysis of the brain waves data in the pre-testand post-test phases revealed that the tDCS group had the greatest changes compared to the other two groups and that most changes in the absolute power related to theta, delta and alpha bands were found in the frontal and occipital regions.
+Results: Analysis of variance showed significant differences between the groups in some EEG channels (P=0.05).
+The absolute power analysis of the brain waves data in the pre-test and post-test phases reveals that the tDCS group has the greatest changes compared to the other two groups and that most changes in the absolute power related to theta, delta, and alpha bands were found in the frontal and occipital regions.

 نوع مطالعه: Original | موضوع مقاله: Cognitive Neuroscience